 Cats meow for many reasons, from the serious to the attention-seeking.
 They include:

 - Illness.
 The first step is a thorough checkup by your veterinarian.
 Numerous diseases can cause a cat to feel hunger, thirst, or pain, all of which can lead to excessive meowing.
-Elderly cats also can develop an overactive thyroid or kidney disease, both of which can result in excessive vocalizations.
+Cats of all ages also can develop an overactive thyroid or kidney disease, both of which can result in excessive vocalizations.

 - Attention seeking.
 Despite what some people think, cats don’t like being alone a lot.
 Cats often meow to initiate play, petting, or to get you to talk to them.
 If you want to cut down on attention-seeking meows, stop responding when it happens.
 Only give her attention when she’s quiet.
 If she starts to meow again, look or walk away.
 But don’t ignore your pet.
 Spend quality time each day with her, playing, grooming, and talking to her.
 A tired pet is a quieter pet.

 - Wants food.
 Some cats meow every time someone walks in the kitchen, hoping to get a bite.
 And many cats become very vocal when it gets close to their feeding times.
 If this is your problem, don’t feed your cat when she cries.
 Wait until she quiets to put down food, and don’t give her treats when she meows.
 If this doesn’t work, get an automatic feeder that opens at set times.
 Now kitty will meow at the feeder and not you.

 - Greeting you.
 Many cats meow when their people come home, or even when they just meet them in the house.
 This is a hard habit to break, but look at it as kitty saying she’s happy to see you.

 - She’s lonely.
 If your pet spends too many hours a day alone, think about getting a pet sitter to drop in during the day, or find other ways to enrich your pet’s life.
 Put a bird feeder outside a window she can watch.
 Leave foraging toys out with food inside.
 Get her a kitty condo and rotate different toys that you leave out for play.